 CORTLAND, N.Y. — Anthony Brindisi, who will be sworn in next month to represent New York's 22nd congressional district, is visiting different parts of the district this week to acknowledge those who voted for him and supported his campaign for U.S. Congress.

-Brindisi and his campaign manager arrived at Community Restaurant in downtown Cortland Monday night to a crowd of around 100 people.
+Brindisi [D-Utica] and his campaign manager arrived at Community Restaurant in downtown Cortland Monday night to a crowd of around 100 people.

 — Peter Blanchard (@peterlblanchard) December 10, 2018